TrueBlocks/trueblocks-docs/content/blog/medium-posts/024-How-Many-ERC20-Tokens-Do-You-Have.md

 Getting full and accurate account-specific list of transactions (and therefore token balances) from Ethereum is hard.
 It’s also slow.
 It is so slow, in fact, that it’s nearly unusable.
 One simply cannot replay the entire chain every time one wishes to account for a different address.
 There are some solutions, but none of them good.

 The two most obvious solutions are: (1) make a duplicate copy of the blockchain data including all traces and build a giant database index, or (2) keep the data on the node, do not duplicate it, and figure out some way to make scanning the chain palatable.
-(This is what QuickBlocks does.
+(This is what TrueBlocks does.
 It’s not as fast as a database index, but it’s faster than a raw scan of the entire chain, and it’s tremendously smaller than duplicating the data and creating an index.)

 If one chooses the first path, one will almost certainly be forced to use some sort of gigantic cloud computer.
 The index alone will be many gigabytes.
 And it only gets bigger over time (can you say sharding?).
 Worse, you have to store duplicate data, and furthermore, 99% of the data you’re storing will never be used.
 You’re accounting for specific accounts, not the entire chain.
 Most likely, your customers are only interested in the data from their accounts.